Find Trade Colleges

 On average, civil engineering tech graduates from Cincinnati State take out $15,023 in student loans while working on their Associate Degree.

-Read full report on Civil Engineering Technology at Belmont College
+Read full report on Civil Engineering Technology at Cincinnati State Technical and Community College

 A rank of #2 on this year’s list means Stark State College is a great place for civil engineering technology students working on their associate degree.
-Located in the large suburb of North Canton, Stark State College is a public college with a large student population.
+Located in the suburb of North Canton, Stark State College is a public school with a fairly large student population.

 About 45% of the students majoring in civil engineering tech at the school are women while 55% are male.